-The park contains a habitat corridor, which is identified as biodiversity connectivity priority area in the Strathfield Biodiversity Strategy.
+Cooke Park contains a habitat corridor, which is identified as biodiversity connectivity priority area in the Strathfield Biodiversity Strategy.
 This is located on the northern side of the Coxs Creek canal and has been categorised as a Natural Area (Bushland).